R&D Tax Credits are a niche form of UK tax relief that could bring your company thousands of pounds in tax relief.

 If you are problem solving and looking to overcome technological difficulties by creating new products and services or improving existing ones, then you could qualify.
 Your R&D doesn’t even need to be successful.

 No. There are two incentives to choose from so all businesses can apply.
 The first, the SME scheme, is for start-ups and business with fewer than 500 staff and turnover under £100 million.
 The second is the RDEC scheme for large companies, which is defined as having more than 500 staff and generating turnover in excess of £100 million.

 This depends on the size of your business.
-If you are an SME you can claim up to 33% of your total R&D costs.
-If your business is profit-making this is seen as a Corporation Tax reduction, or if the business is loss-making then this is in payable cash credit and is not taxable.
+If you are an SME you can claim up to 21.5% of your total R&D costs, if your business is profit-making this is seen as a Corporation Tax reduction, or if the business is loss-making then you can claim up to 18.6% in payable cash credit and is not taxable.

 For staff working directly on the R&D project, you can claim a proportion of their: